Guidance

 The individual applying for the correction will need to show that the information originally given at the time of the registration was wrong.
 They will have to provide a copy of the birth certificate and produce documents showing the correct information.
 These documents should be valid or dated around the date of birth.

-To correct the date of birth in an entry, individuals may provide the following information:
+To correct the date of birth in an entry, examples of information that individuals may provide include:

-• letter from doctor or midwife in attendance at time of birth
+• a letter from a doctor or midwife in attendance at time of birth

-• baptismal certificate or equivalent (if other evidence is not available)
+• a baptismal certificate or equivalent (if other evidence is not available)

-• letter from mother’s GP confirming date of birth from hospital records
+• a letter from the mother’s GP confirming the date of birth (from hospital records)

 Individuals applying to correct information recorded on a birth certificate can find details and the application form at: Application form to correct details on a birth registration.